UPSC declared Civil Services Prelims Result 2020 on 23rd October. IAS Prelims was successfully conducted on 4th October

 UPSC Prelims – Study Material for IAS preparation

 A big part of UPSC preparation is selecting the right study material.
-Studying from the best IAS Prelims Books will be both efficient and effective.
+Studying from the best Civil services Prelims Books will be both efficient and effective.
 For both, UPSC Prelims and Mains, NCERTs are a must because of their credibility and easy to understand language.

 From the links given below, IAS aspirants can download/view the NCERT books needed for UPSC Prelims preparation.